hellodanylo/key2gym/docs/configuration.md

 # Configuration

-This file describes how to configure Census.
+This file describes how to configure Key2Gym.

 TODO: Write this documentation section